gottacatchenall/ms_sampling_effort/manuscript.md

 community ecology but also an increasing imperative to mitigate the consequences of human activity on biodiversity [@Makiola2020KeyQue; @Jordano2016ChaEco] and to predict potential spillover of zoonotic disease [@Becker2021OptPre].
-Over the past decade biodiversity data has become increasingly available due to developments in-situ sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
-Modern remote-sensing has enabled collection of data on spatial scales previously unimaginable, and novel forms of in-situ sensing technology have substantially increased the temporal resolution amount of data available to ecologists.
-Yet widespread data about species interactions remains elusive, partially because observing interaction between two species often requires human sampling, as though remote methods can detect cooccurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Over the past decade biodiversity data has become increasingly available due improved in-situ sensing technology [@Stephenson2020TecAdv] and increased adoption of open data sharing practices [@Kenall2014OpeFut].
+Modern remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, which combined with novel forms of in-situ sensing technology have substantially amount of data available to ecologists.
+Still widespread data about species interactions remains elusive, as observing an interaction between two species often requires human sampling, as although remote methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+This induces constraints sampling of interactions based on the spatial and temporal scales feasible to human sampling.

-This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.
-Because we cannot feasibly observe all or even most interactions that occur in nature, we end up sampling a very small fraction of those interactions.
+The issue of _sampling effort_ and how it impacts ecological data has encouraged a long history of discourse---it is clear the observed number of species is a function of number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as is population abundance [@Griffiths1998SamEff].
+This has motivated development of quantitatively robust approaches to detection is needed in many contexts: to determine if a species is extinct [@Boakes2015InfSpe], to measuring global species richness [@Carlson2020WhaWou], and to determine sampling design [@Moore2016OptEco].
+In the context of interactions, the initial concern that the compounding effects of limited sampling effort and the amalgamation of data (across both study sites and across taxonomic scales) could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap] Because we cannot feasibly observe all or even most interactions that occur in nature, we end up sampling a very small fraction of those interactions.
 This means we can be reasonably confident two species actually interact if we have a record of it, but not at all confident that two species don't interact if we haven't recorded it.
-In other words, we can't distinguish true-negatives (they really never interact) from false-negatives (they do interact, but we didn't observe it).
-These sampling constraints go on to bias species interaction data in several
-ways: we can only observe a small fraction of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
-These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---the data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.
-These false-negatives could go on to effect the inferences we make about network properties and relations among species.
+In other words, we can't distinguish true-negatives (they really never interact) from _false-negatives_ (they do interact, but we didn't observe it).
+Further this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].

-The issue of _sampling effort_ and how it impacts data about ecosystems has encouraged a long history of discourse.
-Observed species richness is a function of number of observations [@Willott2001SpeAcc; @Walther1995SamEff], as is abundance [@Griffiths1998SamEff].
-Further, a quantitatively robust approach to interaction detection is needed to determine if a species is extinct [@Boakes2015InfSpe].
-In the context of interactions, the initial concern was that the compounding effects of limited sampling effort and the amalgamation of data, both across study sites and across taxonomic scales, could lead any empirical set of observations to inadequately reflect the reality of how species interact [@Paine1988RoaMap]. @Martinez1999EffSam showed that network properties (namely connectance) is robust to sampling effort in a plant-endophyte trophic network, but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
-In some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.
-This is compounded by semantic confusion and ambiguity in what is meant by "interaction" [@Strydom2021RoaPre].
-Here distinguish between a species occurring, a species being observed occurring, two species being observed co-occurring,and two species being observed interacting.
+This is compounded by semantic confusion and ambiguity in what is meant by "interaction", which is often system specific [@Strydom2021RoaPre].
+Here distinguish between a species occurring, a species being observed occurring, two species being observed co-occurring, and two species being observed interacting.
 In @fig:taxonomy we show that seeing two species co-occurring is a prerequisite for determining whether an interaction occurs between two species exists.
-Bears and salmon _interact_---a bear and the microbes in the soil of a den interact, but less so.
-Distinguishing the magnitude of effect which constitutes an interaction is a system specific thing.
+Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.
+Sometimes interactions are directly observable, however in some contexts sampling is done for the explicit purpose of measing potential for interaction (eg disease).

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}

+This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species.
+@Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
+In some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to